pluggdapps/pagd/docs/myblog.rst

   tayra.ttlcompiler.*
     configuration parameters prefixed with ``tayra.ttlcompiler.`` will be passed on to tayra_ template compiler.

+  age_scale
+    configuration parameters for repository plugins like ``pagd.git``, ``pagd.hg`` should have one of the following - "year", "month", "week", "day", "hour", "second".
+While generating the pages, git plugin will gather createdon and last_modified dates from repository, and use this configuration to convert date to age format relative to current date/time.

+    set this value if you are going to periodically and frequently generate the pages.

   google_webfonts
     list of, comma-separated, google's webfonts reference.
 Refer to google-webfonts_ on how to add web-fonts from google's site.